 Other surgical options for breast reconstruction include:

-We will advise you to limit your physical activity for at least six weeks and will return to the office for follow-up appointments so that Dr. Gabbay can monitor your progress.
+We will advise you to limit your physical activity for at least six weeks after surgery.
+And you will need some follow-up appointments so that Dr. Gabbay can monitor your progress.
 Depending upon the type of breast reconstruction you had performed, the recovery process can take a few weeks to a few months.